 Some factors that may increase the risk of complications include:

-Allergy to the iodine contrast material
+Allergy to iodine or shellfish

 Poor kidney function

 What to Expect

 Recent tests will be reviewed before the x-ray.
 Leading up to the test: